-In 2010, 47 mt of black rockfish were harvested from five sections in the Kodiak Area.
-Guideline harvest levels were attained in three sections.
-In the Chignik Management Area 21 mt of black rockfish were harvested.
-The 2010 black rockfish harvest in the South Alaska Peninsula areas remains confidential because of minimum participation.
-In 2010 no vessels made directed black rockfish landings in the Aleutian Islands Area.
+In 2011, 49 mt of black rockfish were harvested from five sections in the Kodiak Area.
+GHLs were attained in three sections.
+Harvest in the Chignik and South Alaska Peninsula Management areas remain confidential.
+In 2010, no vessels made directed black rockfish landings in the Aleutian Islands Area.
 Fishers are allowed to retain up to 5% of black rockfish by weight incidentally during other fisheries.
 The incidental harvest in the Aleutian Islands Area is confidential due to limited participation.
-The staff of the Westward region is currently seeking an economically feasible and statistically valid means to conduct stock assessments on the rockfish resources of the region.
 A voluntary logbook program was initiated in 2000 in the hope of obtaining CPUE estimates as well as more detailed harvest locations; the logbook program was made mandatory in 2005.
 (Contact: Nick Sagalkin).